In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Experimental Setup

 \ex.
 My \textbf{\blue{zebras}} that \textbf{\red{have}} admired the newt \textbf{\blue{haven't}} observed the peacocks. \a. $^\drsh$\textsc{Move-main}: \textbf{\blue{Haven't}} my \textbf{\blue{zebras}} that \textbf{\red{have}} admired the newt observed the peacocks? \b. $^\drsh$\textsc{Move-first}: *\textbf{\red{Have}} my \textbf{\blue{zebras}} that admired the newt \textbf{\blue{haven't}} observed the peacocks?

 \paragraph{Tense reinflection.} Here, the task is to convert past-tense verbs into present-tense verbs.
-We want the model to detect the subject of each verb and reinflect based on the subject's number $s$ (the \mbox{\textsc{Agree-subject}} hypothesis).
-Here, the training distribution consists of examples where all nouns are the same grammatical number:
+We want the model to detect the subject of each verb and reinflect it based on its \emph{subject}'s number $s$ (the \mbox{\textsc{Agree-subject}} hypothesis).
+Here, the training distribution consists of examples where all nouns have the same grammatical number:

 \ex.
 Her \textbf{newt} around your \textbf{unicorn} \textbf{confused} some quail.
 Because all nouns have the same number, a model could learn to correctly convert ``\textbf{confused}'' to ``\textbf{confuses}'' by simply agreeing the verbs with the \emph{closest} noun $p$ (the \textsc{Agree-recent} hypothesis).
 To evaluate which hypothesis the model has learned, we evaluate on examples where only \textsc{Agree-subject} produces correct outputs: